zwang695/alexa-skills-list/skills/B01DYQ5BLE/README.md

 * *Alexa, ask Daily Cutiemals to send me a cute cat picture*

-* *Alexa, ask Daily Cutiemals to delete my email*
+* *my email is daily cutiemals at drassiner dot com*

-* *Help*
+* *my token is a b c d e f*

 Daily Cutiemals will send cute animal pictures to your email.
-You will be asked to register an email so I know where to send the animal pictures to.
-You will be guided through this step for setting up your email.
-Once you have set up your email you may use a wide variety of adjectives (instead of cute), and a wide variety of animals (instead of cat).
+You will need to register an email through Alexa, and also verify that you are the actual email owner.
+Once you have set up your email and been verified you may use a wide variety of adjectives (instead of cute), and a wide variety of animals (instead of cat).
 You are also not required to use an adjective and just have it send you an animal picture.

 ***